yichii/Legion-Wiki/src/pages/units/leg-fast-burst-fire-raiding-vehicle.md

 image: "/images/units/leg-fast-burst-fire-raiding-vehicle.png"
 counterpart: "/images/arm-lazarus.png"
 description: |
-  **The Boreas** is a stealth-enabled, long-range rocket launcher designed to devastate enemy positions without ever revealing its location.
-Equipped with a high-trajectory starburst rocket system, it delivers powerful indirect fire from extreme distances, striking targets before they can respond.
+  **The Quickshot** is a high-speed burst-fire raiding vehicle designed for aggressive flanking and harassment.
+Armed with twin plasma cannons that fire in rapid bursts, it can quickly deal significant damage before darting out of range, making it ideal for hit-and-run tactics.

-  Thanks to its stealth capabilities, the Boreas excels at hit-and-run bombardments, ambushing static defenses, and harassing key infrastructure — all while remaining off enemy radar.
-It thrives when used in combination with forward scouts or radar units.
+  With excellent mobility and decent vision, the Quickshot excels at scouting, chasing down retreating units, and disrupting isolated targets.
+However, its light armor and short range make it vulnerable if it overcommits or gets caught in prolonged engagements.

-  **Best used for:** Stealthy fire support, softening defenses, long-range harassment
+  **Best used for:** Ambushes, skirmishing, flanking soft targets
-  **Avoid:** Close-range encounters, AoE retaliation, operating without vision support
+  **Avoid:** Head-on duels, static defenses, concentrated fire

 metalCost: 250
 energyCost: 4100
 buildTime: 4500